Brewing Process

 Whirlpool

-“Spinning” the product in the brew kettle help to manage trub (that is, sediment at the bottom of the fermenter) as everything cools.
+The wort is spun in the kettle to separate sediment at the bottom of the fermenter (“trub”) as it cools.

 Cooling

-We drop the temperature rapidly from 212˚F degrees down to the appropriate yeast-pitching temperatures for lagers (48˚F) and ales (68˚F).
+We drop the temperature from 212˚F to the appropriate yeast-pitching temperatures for lagers and ales.

 Pitching Yeast